 Kara: The cause of geographic tongue is unknown.
 It usually isn’t harmful and typically doesn’t cause any discomfort.
 It is important to keep the tongue very clean by brushing it gently and using a mouth rinse.
 People who have geographic tongue are likely to be sensitive to highly acidic foods like pineapple or citrus as well as spicy foods.

 Oral cancer can be found mainly in the soft tissues in the mouth, especially the tongue and cheeks.
 It’s important to thoroughly examine the areas in the mouth of a patient who uses tobacco.
 Any tissue that appears irregular should bring up questions for the patient.
 How long has it been there?
 Does it cause discomfort?
 Does it change in size?
 Things like that.

 CAQ to Lincoln hygienist: What is TMD and what’s an excellent treatment option?

 Kara: TMD stands for Temporomandibular Joint Disorder.
 It basically constitutes serious jaw discomfort and stiffness.
 A great treatment option for TMD is to simply “baby” the jaw.
 Don’t test to see if it still pops or bothers.
 Apply a warm washcloth or compress to the sore area while consistently taking ibuprofen for up to 10 days straight to reduce inflammation in the joint.
 It is good to avoid chewing gum or eating chewy foods during episodes of inflammation.
 If someone has a severe TMD case, they should consult an oral surgeon for possible reconstruction jaw surgery.

 CAQ to Lincoln hygienist: Someone recently told me that breathing through your mouth causes cavities.
 That can’t be true, can it?

-Kara: Saliva is our greatest defense against cavities, and at night we don’t produce enough of it like we do during the day.
+Kara: Saliva is our greatest defense against the start of cavities, and at night we don’t produce enough of it like we do during the day.
 When people breathe through their mouth at night, it makes the oral cavity dry, which allows for overgrowth of harmful bacteria.
 So yes, technically it does increase the likelihood of developing cavities.

 CAQ to Lincoln hygienist: Can allergies affect our teeth?